Temporary Road Closures

 Making an Application

-For all requests, you will need to submit a completed application form together with your event management plan, traffic management plan and risk assessment no less than eight weeks in advance of your event.
+For all requests, you will need to submit a completed application form together with your event management plan, traffic management plan, risk assessment, consultation notice and responses no less than eight weeks in advance of your event.
 The eight week minimum period is to carry out consultation, receive proof of public liability insurance, consider and negotiate the event in the light of comments, and to allow time for the application to be taken to the Safety Advisory Group (SAG) if necessary.
+The minimum period required for closing a main road is 12 weeks, see 'Closing a Main Road' below for more information.

 MVDC will check that the applicant has supplied all the necessary documentation and carried out duties as outlined in the 'Conditions of a Road Closure' (See 'Downloads').